microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 ![The web app after login showing the "Send mail" button](./images/web-screenshot.png)

-**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.
+**Don't feel like building an app?** Use the [Microsoft Graph quick start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.

 ## Prerequisites